fongandrew/hydeout/about.md

 ---

 <p class="message">
   Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
 </p>

-To make pages show up in the sidebar, add `sidebar_link: true` to the front matter.
+Kevin Eifinger.
+IT Architect for the Internet of Things, Home Automation Enthusiast, loves IT.